appacademy/Module-1-Resources/additional_resources/week2/gitflow/README.md

 **INVITE TEAMMATE:**

-Refresh your github; if your repo doesn't look like this.
-CALL AN INSTRUCTOR ASAP!
+Refresh your github; your repo should like something like below.
+If you run into any issues CALL AN INSTRUCTOR ASAP for help!
   ![createNew](./look-like-repo.png)

 - Invite your partner